chrizzis/catalog-client/README.md

 - `vue-router` - Official router for Vue.js
 - `vuelidate` - Model validation library
 - `vuetify` - Material design framework
-- `vuex` - sState management pattern + library for Vue.js applications, centralized store
+- `vuex` - State management pattern + library for Vue.js applications, centralized store
 - `jest|supertest` - Testing framework
 ## What does it do
 Scaffold a deployable UI app with basic features for future projects.